Energy return on investment: Wind turbines

 In the scientific literature EROIs wind turbines is around 16 unbuffered and 4 buffered.
 Data collected in 2018 found that the EROI of operational wind turbines averaged 19.8 with high variability depending on wind conditions and wind turbine size.

 EROIs tend to be higher for recent wind turbines compared to older technology wind turbines.

 Vestas reports an EROI of 31 for its V150 model wind turbine.

+Hydropower plants

+The EROI for hydropower plants averages about 110 when it is run for about 100 years.

 Oil sands

 Because much of the energy required for producing oil from oil sands (bitumen) comes from low value fractions separated out by the upgrading process, there are two ways to calculate EROI, the higher value given by considering only the external energy inputs and the lower by considering all energy inputs, including self generated.
-One study found that in 1970 oil sands net energy returns was about 1.0 but by 2010 had increased to about 5.23.
+One study found that in 1970, oil sand net energy returns were about 1.0, but by 2010 had increased to about 5.23.

 Conventional oil

 Conventional sources of oil have a rather large variation depending on various geologic factors.
 The EROI for refined fuel from conventional oil sources varies from around 18 to 43.